-Expanded Form Math Christmas Activity
+Expanded Notation Form Math Christmas Activity

-You will have to show them how to stagger the top of the strip as they build the Christmas Tree.
+Show students how to stagger the top of the strip as they build the Christmas Tree.

 Have fun exploring and playing with hands-on math with this expanded form math Christmas activity!

 The versatility of this math project means you can really make it work for ALL of your students!

 - Ask students to also write the numbers in word form

 - Practice reading the expanded form numbers aloud

 - Ask students to find the sum of each digit and then compare/contrast with the expanded form version

 - Challenge students with 4-digit numbers (5,000 + 800 + 20 + 1)

 Find even more engaging activities in the Life Over C’s shop!